Marceline Desbordes-Valmore: Career

 Desbordes-Valmore published Élégies et Romances, her first poetic work, in 1819.
 In 1821 she published the narrative work Veillées des Antilles.
 It includes the novella Sarah, a contribution to the genre of slave stories in France.

 Desbordes-Valmore appeared as an actress and singer in Douai, Rouen, the Opéra-Comique in Paris, and the Théâtre de la Monnaie in Brussels, where she notably played Rosine in Beaumarchais's Le Barbier de Séville.
 She retired from the stage in 1823.
 She later became friends with the novelist Honoré de Balzac, and he once wrote that she was an inspiration for the title character of La Cousine Bette.

 Desbordes-Valmore was a friend of the writer Louise Crombach, who introduced Desbordes-Valmore to Marie Pape-Carpantier.
 Their friendship ended after Crombach was prosecuted for lesbianism in 1845.

 The publication of her innovative volume of elegies in 1819 marks her as one of the founders of French Romantic poetry.
 Her poetry is also known for taking on dark and depressing themes, which reflects her troubled life.
 She is the only female writer included in the famous Les Poètes maudits anthology published by Paul Verlaine in 1884.
 A volume of her poetry was among the books in Friedrich Nietzsche's library.

+Robert de Montesquiou devoted a book-length study to her work, referring to her as "the Christian Sappho" [la Sappho chrétienne].